Eric-Devv/ERIMTECH-AI/README.md

     *   **Cloud Messaging (FCM)** (Optional for Push Notifications):
         *   If you plan to use FCM, ensure it's enabled.
 No specific console setup is usually needed beyond adding the SDK if you use push notifications.

-5.  **Initialize Firebase in Your App**:
+6.  **Initialize Firebase in Your App**:
-    *   Create a Firebase initialization file (e.g., `src/lib/firebase/index.ts` - this project structure might vary).
+    *   The Firebase initialization is handled in `src/lib/firebase/index.ts`.
+This file reads the environment variables from `.env.local`.
         ```typescript
         // src/lib/firebase/index.ts (example path)
         import { initializeApp, getApps, getApp } from 'firebase/app';